satishswrnkar/MACHINE-LEARNING-PROJECT/README.md

 - 'README.md' this is documentation file of our project
 - 'add.py' this is simple addition program in python version 3
-- 'sub.py' substract feature added to our project.
+- 'sub.py' substract feature added to our project